ulyssey28/Mars-Mission-Web-Scraping/README.md

 To run this scraping code yourself, download this repository and run `app.py` in terminal.

-Note: this code requires MongoDB to Scrape and store the data.
+Note: this code requires MongoDB to scrape and store the data.

-To view an example of the rendered template without running the scrape code, reference the `test.html` contained in the templates folder.
+To view an example of the rendered template without running the scrape code, open the `test.html` file (contained in the templates folder) in Google Chrome.

 Explanations of the code can be found within each script.